Value-Stream Mapping for Manufacturing (1 Day Class)

 Samuel learned the Toyota Production System while working in Toyota Motors in Japan.
 For three years he underwent intense practical training at the Honsha Overseas Engineering Division in Toyota City.
 For thirteen consecutive years, he implemented lean in several of the Toyota facilities in Japan, Brazil, the United States, and Venezuela.
 Samuel has gained experience in other industries, including healthcare, construction, retail, and government, helping over 300 companies in their lean journey.
-Samuel is also a faculty member with the Lean Institute in Brazil and in Mexico.
 He holds a Masters Degree in Technology Management and has lectured in universities such as Stanford and Harvard.
 He currently aids companies implementing lean through Honsha Associates.

 Drew began developing and implementing improvement initiatives while working for General Electric in the 1980s.
 Since leaving GE in 1990, he has helped a variety of industrial and service companies with organizational development and lean implementations.
 Drew helped the National Institute of Standards and Technologies’ Manufacturing Extension Partnership (MEP) develop a Lean University, providing training to roughly 1,000 MEP field engineers helping small to medium-sized manufacturers throughout the country.
 He has helped companies in a wide variety of industries, including healthcare, transportation, distribution, education, financial services, and manufacturing implement lean and organizational redesign.

 He is co-author with Beau Keyte of The Complete Lean Enterprise: Value-Stream Mapping for Administrative and Office Processes, which received a Shingo Research Award in 2005.
 Drew is also the author of Value Stream Mapping for Lean Development - a How-to Guide to Streamlining Time to Market.
 His book Lean Office and Service Simplified: The Definitive How-To Guide.
 His latest book, Unleashing the Power of 3P, was a 2010 Shingo Research Prize recipient.